What is The Pew Center for Arts & Heritage?

-The Pew Center for Arts & Heritage is located on the 18th floor of 1608 Walnut Street, between 16th and 17th Streets in Center City, Philadelphia, near Rittenhouse Square.
+The Center is located on the 18th floor of 1608 Walnut Street, between 16th and 17th Streets in Center City, Philadelphia, near Rittenhouse Square.
 Limited street parking is available, and there is a parking garage on Chancellor Street, between 16th and 17th Streets, within convenient walking distance.

 The Center is also easily accessible via public transportation.
 The closest Regional Rail stop is at Suburban Station, located at 16th Street and JFK Boulevard; the closest subway stop is on the Broad Street Line at Walnut Street and Broad Street.
 Trolley lines and the Market-Frankford Line are accessible at 15th Street Station, at 15th Street and Market Street.